IAM4913/TP-2-8.30.25-2.0/DEVELOPMENT_STATUS.md

 │   │   │   ├── FileUpload.tsx
 │   │   │   ├── Dashboard.tsx
 │   │   │   ├── TruckResults.tsx
-│   │   │   └── RouteManagement.tsx # NEW: Truck combination UI
+│   │   │   └── TruckCombination.tsx # NEW: Truck combination UI
 │   │   ├── App.tsx            # Updated with new routing
 │   │   ├── api.ts             # Updated with combineTrucks function
 │   │   ├── types.ts           # Updated with new interfaces